Materials-and-Devices-Center-under-KETI/OCR_for_wet_etching_rate/README.md

   </tr>
 </table>
 <br>
 <div align="center">Fig. 2.
-Measurement window (left) and visualization window (right).
-While the buttons in the measurement window are designed to help arrange data in an Excel file, the visualization window allows users to easily plot the data, identify faulty points, and estimate the degree of surface flatness.</div>
+Measurement window (left) and visualization window (right)</div>
 <br>
-For detailed information, refer to the user manual.
+Detailed information on each button is available in the user guide.